 - What is formaldehyde?

-- What are some signs and symptoms of exposure?
+- Signs and symptoms of exposure

 - Is there a medical test for formaldehyde exposure?